 - LED Leaf Garland

 - Fall Window Valance With Leaves

-Of course, utilizing fall classroom decoration items at home is a bit trickier without the large bulletin boards and blackboards that a physical classroom can bring.
+Of course, utilizing items for fall decorations for online classes at home is a bit trickier without the large bulletin boards and blackboards that a physical classroom can bring.
 With that said, it isn’t impossible.
 All you need is either a wall or window as a proper backdrop and some fundamental fall decoration essentials.
-Remember, it is all about creating that perfect autumn feeling without being too distracting on webcam.
+Remember, it is all about creating that perfect autumn feeling without being too distracting on the webcam.